H0neyBe/honeybee_potstore/README.md

 ## Honeypot Requirements

 Each honeypot in the potstore should:
-- ✅ Be installable via `pip install -r requirements.txt` or `pip install -e .`
+- ✅ Be installable (Python: `pip install -r requirements.txt`, PHP: `composer install` or standalone)
-- ✅ Support Python 3.7+
+- ✅ Support Python 3.7+ or PHP 7.4+
 - ✅ Send events to TCP socket `localhost:9100`
 - ✅ Use JSON format for events (one per line)
-- ✅ Include a `requirements.txt` file
+- ✅ Include installation instructions

 ## Directory Structure